 It’s more rewarding

 Whether you have marketing, PR, social media or any other comms type word in your job title, chances are you’re painfully aware of the unrewarding side of working with content.
-Measurement frameworks that take months of deliberation only to be instantly forgotten, and strategy presentations that seem like badly photocopied versions of the last one – these are often sad realities of an industry that should be vibrant, fun and transformative for both brands and their users (I’ve moved on from ‘audience’ or ‘customers’ following this excellent Almighty paper).
+Measurement frameworks that take months of deliberation only to be instantly forgotten, and strategy presentations that seem like badly photocopied versions of the last one – these are often sad realities of an industry that should be vibrant, fun and transformative for both brands and their users.

 Imagine a world where you admit the jelly beans aren’t good for you, and instead you’re going to tell stories about what your company actually does.
 Imagine the meeting where you boo the Old Spice Man and cheer the FAQ.
 It sounds odd but it shouldn’t – translating core company information for those who need it most should be priority number one for anyone working in comms.

 I don’t need to quote a survey to tell you that people want clarity and helpfulness from businesses, and yet if you visit the social profiles of many major brands you’ll find odd content that does everything but (although it does make good fodder for mockery).
 It’s sad that brands still attract plaudits for doing something as simple as Twitter customer service well, five years on from the service first attracting major attention.